econoalchemist/SeedSigner/03_Hardware.md

 ![](assets/assembly00.png)

-Step 2: Remove the protective layer of film from the camera lense.
+Step 2: Remove the protective layer of film from the camera lens.
 Then snap the camera module into place under the retainer clips.
 If the ports for the USB connections are facing away from you then the ribbon cable should be going to the right-hand side.

 ![](assets/assembly02.png)